Joel M. Carson III

-Joel McElroy Carson III (born 1971) is a United States circuit judge of the United States Court of Appeals for the Tenth Circuit.
+Joel McElroy Carson III (born 1971) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit.

 Biography

-Carson received his Bachelor of Business Administration from Texas Tech University and his Juris Doctor from the University of New Mexico School of Law.
+Carson graduated from Texas Tech University in 1994 with a Bachelor of Business Administration degree.
+He then attended the University of New Mexico School of Law, where he was an editor of the Natural Resources Journal.
+He graduated in 1997 with a Juris Doctor.

-At the start of his legal career Carson served as a law clerk to Judge Bobby Baldock of the United States Court of Appeals for the Tenth Circuit.
+After law school, Carson served as a law clerk to Judge Bobby Baldock of the United States Court of Appeals for the Tenth Circuit from 1997 to 1999.
 He then went on to be a partner at the Roswell, New Mexico-based law firm of Hinkle, Hensley, Shanor & Martin, LLP, where he practiced for nine years.
 He served for five years as General Counsel of Mack Energy Corporation.
 He started his own law firm in 2014, where he practiced until becoming a Circuit Judge.

 Carson served on New Mexico Governor Susana Martinez's energy and environment transition teams following her election in 2010.
 He is a member of the New Mexico Judicial Performance Evaluation Commission.